-Charlie is a clumsy waiter in a cheap cabaret, suffering the strict orders from his boss.
-He'll meet a pretty girl in the park, pretending to be a fancy ambassador, despite the jealousy of her fiancée.
+Charlie is a clumsy waiter in a cheap cabaret and must endure the strict orders from his boss.
+He meets a pretty girl in the park and pretends to be a fancy ambassador but must contend with the jealousy of her fiancé.

 Given an hour off from his job as a cafe waiter, Charlie rescues Mabel from a thug, is given an invitation to her home, and arrives presenting a card which falsely identifies him as the Greek Ambassador.
 Before he can get back to work, her parents invite him to a future garden party.
 Her jealous lover has Charlie followed back to the cafe.
 Charlie is a hit at the garden party but, as he leaves to return to work, the rival invites everyone to go with him to the cafe so Charlie will be exposed.Written by

 Ed Stephan <firstname.lastname@example.org>

 2 of 2 people found this review helpful.

 Was this review helpful to you?